Skip to main content

 Battery only + EV tariff£640/year£5,000–8,0008–12 years

-Vehicle-to-grid turns your EV into a home battery.
+Vehicle-to-grid turns the EV itself into a home battery.
 The Indra Smart PRO already supports vehicle-to-home in the UK.
-See our V2G explainer.
+See our V2G explainer for where the technology sits today.

-A home battery + EV charger makes strong financial sense with solar.
-Without solar, a smart tariff delivers most of the same savings for free.
-The GivEnergy ecosystem offers the best integration; the Zappi GLO is the best standalone solar charger.
+A home battery plus EV charger earns its keep with solar.
+Without solar, a smart tariff delivers most of the same savings for no capital outlay.
+The GivEnergy ecosystem is the most tightly integrated; the Zappi GLO is the best standalone charger for solar homes.

 Yes, but a typical home battery (5-13 kWh) can only add 15-45 miles of range per cycle.
 Home batteries are better used to offset peak-rate household electricity while your EV charges directly from cheap off-peak grid power.